Wellington train conductor stops and demands a racist passenger to get off

 The train had left the Wellington Railway station for Upper Hutt but came to a halt after the conductor overheard a passenger racially abusing another for speaking Hindi on his cellphone.

-One of the passengers on the train, who asked not to be named, said the incident unfolded at around 8pm last night.
+One of the passengers on the train, who asked not to be named, said the incident unfolded around 8pm yesterday.

 "A young girl, about 16, was yelling at a passenger and saying 'go back to your country, don't speak that language here'," she told Checkpoint.

-"She said she was getting off at the next stop, and the conductor said 'no you can get off at this one, I'm not putting up with that nonsense'"
+"She said she was getting off at the next stop, and the conductor said 'no you can get off at this one, I'm not putting up with that nonsense.'"

 The girl said "Well, I'm not getting off the train then," so the conductor called the police.